Rosemary's Baby (30 Rock): Plotlines

-When Tracy causes a stir at a public event, Jack assures him that as a movie star, he can do anything he wants, except for dog fighting.
-Jack finds Tracy disobeying his order, but Tracy shouts that Jack is not his dad.
-Jack and Tracy meet with an NBC shrink, and Jack role-plays Tracy's father, Tracy, and Tracy's mom, among several other people from Tracy's childhood, conveying the message that even though Tracy's parents may have divorced, they still loved him.
+When Tracy gets booed for butchering "The Star-Spangled Banner" at a sports event, Jack assures him that as a movie star, his latest faux pas can be fixed and that he can do anything he wants, except for dog fighting, thanks to the Michael Vick controversy.
+Jack finds Tracy disobeying his order, which was already doomed from the start because Grizz and Dotcom brought in cute, yappy dogs instead of pitbulls.
+Jack asks Tracy why he's always defying orders, and Tracy replies that he's always been that way (shown in flashbacks of a young Tracy telling off two neighbors and the mailman as he plays with matches, stares at the sun, and goes out wearing women's clothes).
+Jack suggests that Tracy go to therapy to deal with this unresolved father issues.
+Jack and Tracy meet with an NBC shrink, and Jack role-plays Tracy's father, Tracy, and Tracy's mom, among several other people from Tracy's childhood (including the white man that Tracy's mom married after his dad left him and a Latina neighbor telling Tracy's family to be quiet), conveying the message that even though Tracy's parents may have divorced, they still loved him.
 This comforts Tracy, and affirms that while he loves his family, they are crazy, and he needs to stay away from them.
 Tracy hugs Jack, and tells him that he is the only family he needs.

 Jenna accidentally burns Kenneth's page jacket on a hot plate, and Kenneth worries that head page Donny Lawson (Paul Scheer) will punish him.
 Jenna finds Donny backstage at the studio, who is ecstatic that he finally has a reason to send Kenneth to CNBC in New Jersey.
-Donny offers Kenneth a choice: go to New Jersey, or compete in a "page off", a contest of physical stamina and NBC trivia; Jenna agrees to the page off.
+Donny offers Kenneth a choice: go to New Jersey, or compete in a "page off", a contest of physical stamina and NBC trivia.
+Jenna agrees to the page off.
 Before the event starts, Pete comes in and yells at the pages to get back to work.
-He forces Donny to give Kenneth a new jacket, but Donny swears to Jenna and Kenneth that he will get back at them.
+He forces Donny to give Kenneth a new jacket (as NBCUniversal is a billion-dollar company and can easily afford to give pages new clothes in case theirs get damaged or worn out), but Donny swears to Jenna and Kenneth that he will get back at them.